Villanova-AI/villanova_developers/docs/villanova09/docs/curate/uninstall-flow.md

 :::

 ## Troubleshooting
-If an error occurs during the uninstall process, check out the [Troubleshooting guide](./troubleshooting-guide.md) or the [Entando Forum](https://forum.entando.com).
+If an error occurs during the uninstall process, check out the [Troubleshooting guide](./troubleshooting-guide.md) or the [Villanova Forum](https://forum.villanova.ai/).